ordercloud-api/ordercloud-javascript-sdk/README.md

   })
 ```

 This is nicer and especially preferable for models like `Order` which have many nested models each with their own `xp` fields that must be defined at the top level.
 For example: `Order<OrderXp, FromUserXp, BillingAddressXp>`.
-Declaring those 3 xp types once on a custom `MyOrder` class is far cleaner than declaring them on every call to `Orders.Get` or `Orders.List`.
+Declaring those 3 xp types once on a custom `MyOrder` interface is far cleaner than declaring them on every call to `Orders.Get` or `Orders.List`.

 ### Typescript utilities

-Various helpers and utilities that may be useful.
+The sdk ships with various helpers and utilities that you may find useful.
 We also recommend using [Typescript's built-in utilities](https://www.typescriptlang.org/docs/handbook/utility-types.html) when possible.

 | Utility                                                                                                               | Description                                                                                                                                                                                                                          |
 |-----------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|